A Note on Operator Semigroups Associated to Chaotic Flows: Results

 \begin{rem} With the current ideas we cannot hope for a strengthening of the theorem whereby $\norm{\cP_{t}}_{ \Bs} \leq Ce^{-\ell t}$.
-This is a subtlety of one-parameter semigroups as demonstrated by Zabczyk's example\footnote{There exists a one-parameter group $\T{t}$ acting on a Hilbert space such that the spectrum of $Z$ is contained in $i\bR$ but $e^{\abs{t}}$ is in the spectrum of $\T{t}$ for all $t\in \bR$.}~\cite[Theorem 8.2.9]{Davies:2007qy}. \end{rem} \begin{rem} If the one-parameter semigroup was actually a one-parameter semigroup of operators associated to an ergodic flow, as in the intended applications, then one can typically show that mixing is equivalent to $\{z_{j}\}_{j=1}^{N} \cap \{\Re(z) = 0\} = \{0\}$ (see, for example~\cite{BL}). \end{rem} \begin{rem} Most often Assumption~\ref{ass:LY} is proven by the combination of a compact embedding $\Bs \hookrightarrow \As$ and an estimate of the form $\norm{\R{z}^{n}\mu}_{\Bs} \leq C (\Re(z) + \lambda)^{-n} \norm{\mu}_{\Bs} + C \norm{\mu}_{\As}$.
+This is a subtlety of one-parameter semigroups as demonstrated by Zabczyk's example\footnote{There exists a one-parameter group $\T{t}$ acting on a Hilbert space such that the spectrum of $Z$ is contained in $i\bR$ but $e^{\abs{t}}$ is in the spectrum of $\T{t}$ for all $t\in \bR$.
+This means that the inclusion proved in~\cite[Theorem 8.2.7]{Davies:2007qy} cannot be improved to an equality.}~\cite[Theorem 8.2.9]{Davies:2007qy}.
+This is a problem that was overcome in the work of Tsujii~\cite{Ts,tsujii2008qct,Tsujii:2011uq} but results are limited to systems which are rather regular and it is not clear if such a strategy is possible in general. \end{rem} \begin{rem} If the one-parameter semigroup was actually a one-parameter semigroup of operators associated to an ergodic flow, as in the intended applications, then one can typically show that mixing is equivalent to $\{z_{j}\}_{j=1}^{N} \cap \{\Re(z) = 0\} = \{0\}$ (see, for example~\cite{BL, BL2}). \end{rem} \begin{rem} Most often Assumption~\ref{ass:LY} is proven by the combination of a compact embedding $\Bs \hookrightarrow \As$ and an estimate of the form $\norm{\R{z}^{n}\mu}_{\Bs} \leq C (\Re(z) + \lambda)^{-n} \norm{\mu}_{\Bs} + C (1+ \Im(z))\norm{\mu}_{\As}$.
 Such information is sufficient to deduce the estimate of the essential spectral radius by following Hennion's argument~\cite{He} based on the formula by Nussbaum~\cite{Nussbaum} (see for example~\cite{Li1}).
 In this case Assumption~\ref{ass:dolgo} can be weakened: It is then sufficient to prove the estimate of Assumption~\ref{ass:dolgo} in the weaker norm $\norm{\cdot}_{\As}$ rather than in the original norm $\norm{\cdot}_{\Bs}$ and only for $\mu\in \Bs$ for which $\norm{\mu}_{\Bs}$ is sufficiently small in comparison to $\norm{\mu}_{\As}$. \end{rem}

 In order to state the result which corresponds to rapid mixing we must have higher order control on the regularity in the flow direction.
 For any $q\in \bN$ define the norm